joaofayad/LocoMouse_Dev/README.md

 be arranged on contact with the authors.

-For questions, suggestions or bug reporting please contact Dennis Eckmeier (dennis.eckmeier@neuro.fchampalimaud.org) Megan Carey, (principal investigator, megan.carey@neuro.fchampalimaud.org) original author Joao Fayad (joaofayad@gmail.com).
+For questions, suggestions or bug reporting please contact Dennis Eckmeier (dennis.eckmeier@neuro.fchampalimaud.org), Megan Carey, (principal investigator, megan.carey@neuro.fchampalimaud.org), or the original author Joao Fayad (joaofayad@gmail.com).

 If you find this code useful, please reference it together with the LocoMouse system paper.